 (P.S.
 The good stuff keeps on coming courtesy of your friends at GPM!
 This is the year you’re moving away from stale dental marketing and start fresh for the new year with a new personal playbook filled with custom monthly marketing strategies that work.
 Download your FREE copy of “The 2020 Dental Marketing Inspiration Guide” today to get started.

-If you want to learn even more about dental marketing from the experts, subscribe to the Golden Proportions Marketing YouTube channel and get friendly with us on Facebook, Instagram, and Pinterest.
+If you want to learn even more about dental advertising from the experts, subscribe to the Golden Proportions Marketing YouTube channel and get friendly with us on Facebook, Instagram, and Pinterest.
 Every one of our social media platforms has ways for you to engage and learn about growing your practice presence in your community and online.)

 Dental billboards are one of the hidden secrets to brand awareness for your dental office.
 There are good billboards, and there are ones that you forget the second you pass by.
 Want to know how to make your dental billboard memorable?

 Hi, I’m Xaña Winans, the owner and CEO of Golden Proportions Marketing, the most experienced dental marketing company in the country, and we have designed a LOT of dental billboards over the years.
 Why?